hylo-lang/specification/spec.md

     ```ebnf
     keyword ::= (one of)
-      Any Never as as! _as!! async await break catch conformance continue deinit else extension
+      Any Self Never as as! _as!! async await break catch conformance continue deinit else extension
       false for fun if import in infix init let match namespace nil postfix prefix public return
       sink static true try type typealias var where while yield
     ```